Governing Body

 We are proud to be a part of the IFtl Family and share their vision to inspire he futures of us all through learning together and their values.
 Our role as local Governing Body is to use our understanding of the school’s needs and its community to provide focused and strategic local governance.
 We meet at least once every half term and interact with the school via governor visits.
 Whilst Governors form part of the strategic leadership of the school, we are not expected to get involved in the day to day running of the school; our Headteacher, Head of School and senior school leaders are responsible for the internal organisation and management.

 The Local Governing Body is accountable to the Board of Trustees of IFtL for the way our school is run and as such, are part of a wider governance structure of IFtL.
 The remit and responsibilities of the Governing Body of the school and the Members and Board of Trustees of IFtL are outlined in the Scheme of Delegation of Inspiring Futures through Learning, our Multi-Academy Trust and can be found on IFtL’s governance page.
-For further information regarding IFtL’s Board of Trustees, please visit the following link - Board of trustees – Inspiring Futures Through Learning (iftl.co.uk) We regularly attend training provided by the Inspiring Futures through Learning (IFtL) Trust to expand and develop our knowledge of all aspects of education to enable us to fully support and effectively challenge SMSG.
+For further information regarding IFtL’s Board of Trustees, please visit the following link - Board of trustees – Inspiring Futures through Learning (iftl.co.uk) We regularly attend training provided by the Inspiring Futures through Learning (IFtL) Trust to expand and develop our knowledge of all aspects of education to enable us to fully support and effectively challenge SMSG.

 Our duties include: